-The surgeons of Orthopedic Specialists have been performing orthopedic surgery, such as fracture repair, for nearly ten years.
-That means your procedure will be performed by a team whose experience is virtually unmatched in Fort Dodge, Iowa and throughout the Midwest.
+The orthopedic surgeons at Orthopedic Specialists have been performing orthopedic surgery, such as fracture repair, for over a decade.
+Your procedure will be performed by a team whose experience is virtually unmatched in Fort Dodge, Iowa, and throughout the Midwest.

-Commonly referred to as a “broken bone,” a fracture can occur just about anywhere and can range from a hairline fracture, which is practically unnoticeable, to a compound fracture, which is life-threatening due to the danger of infection or blood loss.
-Simply put, a bone fractures when the force exerted upon it is stronger than the bone itself.
+Commonly referred to as a “broken bone,” a fracture can occur just about anywhere on the body.
+It can range from a hairline fracture, which is practically unnoticeable, to a compound fracture, which is life-threatening due to the danger of infection or blood loss.
+Simply put, a bone breaks when the force exerted upon it is stronger than the bone itself.
 This typically occurs due to trauma but can be exacerbated by age and/or disease (such as osteoporosis).

-Fracture repair can either be surgical or nonsurgical, depending on the break in question, and recovery can range from a few weeks to many months, depending on the severity of the original trauma.
-Regardless of the approach, the goal is to line up the various parts of the fractured bone and hold them in place so they can heal.
+Our orthopedic doctors offer nonsurgical and surgical fracture repair, depending on the break in question.
+Recovery can range from a few weeks to many months, depending on the severity of the original trauma.
+Regardless of the approach, the goal is to line up the various parts of the broken bone and hold them in place so they can heal.
 This can be done with a simple external cast or with the surgical insertion of pins, screws, and other devices.

-If the fracture requires surgery, as with any surgical intervention, the patient typically has to undergo a recuperation process involving follow-up care and physical therapy.
+If the break requires surgery, as with any surgical intervention, the patient typically has to undergo a recuperation process involving follow-up care and physical therapy.

 To learn more about what to expect when you undergo fracture care, please visit our Surgery Preparation/Recovery page.